Toronto City Guide, Tours & Things to Do, Canada

 Each boat is jam-packed with camera-clicking tourists, all wearing standard issue red rain ponchos that are provided as part of the ticket price.
 Trust me, they come in very handy!

-For more inspiration, visit www.destinationtoronto.com.
+For more travel inspiration, visit www.destinationtoronto.com.

 Do you have any tips to add to our Toronto city guide?
 We would love to hear from you.
 Please leave a comment below.